UmeanNever/NovelSum/README.md

 ### Embedding Calculation

 You can generate embeddings for your dataset using various models.
-Thanks to vLLM, we were able to compute embeddings for 400,000 data points in just 2 hours using 8×H800 GPUs.
-You may refer to the following commands to embed both the target and reference (source) dataset.
-Note that your data should first be converted into text format—by joining conversation turns with `\n`—before generating embeddings, as shown in the example above.
+In our implementation, we use pretrained base models, such as LLaMA-3-8B.
+For details, see Appendix A.1 in our paper.
+Thanks to vLLM, we were able to compute embeddings for 400,000 instruction-tuning samples in just two hours using 8×H800 GPUs.

+You may refer to the following commands to embed both the target and reference (source) dataset separately.
+Note that your data should first be converted into plain text format—by joining conversation turns with `\n`—before generating embeddings, as shown in the example above.

 <!---<details>
   <summary><b>Embedding Calculation Options</b></summary>-->